Corecii/Roblox-VS-Code-Output-Sync/README.md

 ## Requirements

+You must install [this extension](https://marketplace.visualstudio.com/items?itemName=corecii.roblox-output-sync) ([Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync/releases)) in VS Code to use this extension.
+Once installed, run the "Roblox Output: Start Server" command to allow Roblox to display output in VS Code.

-You must install [this plugin](https://www.roblox.com/catalog/04158442719/redirect) ([Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync)) in Roblox Studio to use this extension.
+You must install [this plugin](https://www.roblox.com/catalog/04158442719/redirect) ([Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync/releases)) in Roblox Studio to use this extension.
 Once installed, click the "Toggle" button at the beginning of each session to start logging the output to VS Code.

 ## How-to